akinami3/AttachablePlugin/README.md

 This plugin enables dynamic attachment and detachment of joints to arbitrary models/links in the Gazebo (formerly Ignition Gazebo) environment.

-Using this plugin, you can simulate scenarios such as "vacuum grippers" or "docking shelves to transport robots."
+Using this plugin, you can simulate scenarios such as "vacuum grippers" or "docking shelves to mobile robots."

 ![](./images/attachable_joint_mobile_robot_demo.gif)